Why is this important?

 Family composition has changed substantially over the last several decades, and there are now more single person and single parent households than there are couples with children.

 Along with an aging population and greater racial/ethnic diversity, a growing diversity of family types has changed the demographics of Long Island.
 There is no longer any such thing as a typical household.
 In 1970, couples with children made up over half of all households on Long Island.
-In 2012, they constituted only 27% of households.
-Over the same time period, single households grew from 9% to 20% and single-parent families grew from 4% to 9%.
-Other types of households, mostly couples without children and unrelated adults, increased from 35% to 43%.
-While the biggest changes in family composition occurred between 1970 and 1990, the number of single households and single-parent households has continued to increase over the last two decades.
+In 2013, they constituted only 26% of households.
+Over the same time period, single households grew from 9% to 21%, couples without children, increased from 35% to 42%, and non-family households grew from 10% to 25%.
+From 1970 to 2010 single-parent families grew from 4% to 9%, but declined to 7% in 2013.
+While the number of single households continues to grow, for the first time since 1990 there was a decline in single-parent households.

 The changes on Long Island are similar to what occurred across the United States over the last four decades, but are somewhat more pronounced.
 Long Island started with more two-parent families, and the decline was steeper.
 Other family types increased at a slightly faster rate.